core-wg/senml-spec/draft-ietf-core-senml.md

 The following shows two lights being turned off using a non deterministic network that has a high odds of delivering a message in less than 100 ms and uses NTP for time synchronization.
-The curent time is 1320078429.
+The current time is 1320078429.
 The user has just turned off a light switch which is turning off two lights.
 Both lights are dimmed to 50% brightness immediately to give the user instant feedback that something is